-- 16. Research/Survey Activities.
+- 11. FHAP agencies under a suspension or performance improvement plan, as designated under 24 CFR Part 115.210(a) and (b) at the time of application submission are ineligible for funding unless the performance issues are resolved to HUD's satisfaction before the application deadline. - 12.
+Research/Survey Activities.
 Applicants are ineligible for funding if their project is aimed solely at research or data gathering (such as Audit Testing).
-If a successful application contains research and activities, only the eligible portions of the application will be funded.
-In addition, proposed surveys must be approved by HUD and the OMB under the Paperwork Reduction Act before the application submission, or the activity is deemed ineligible. - 17.
+If a successful application contains research and other activities, only the eligible portions of the application will be funded.
+Proposed surveys or data gathering must be approved by HUD or OMB under the Paperwork Reduction Act before the application submission, or the activity is deemed ineligible. - 13.
+If you receive an award under the National program, then you are not eligible for the EOI Regional/Local General component. - 14.
+Applicants must submit a separate application for each component and/or initiative for which the applicant applies. - 15.
 Applicants and recipients are required to submit assurances of compliance with federal civil rights requirements.
 See, e.g., Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments Act of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 197; see also 24 C.F.R. §§ 1.5; 3.115; 8.50; and 146.25.
-HUD accepts these assurances in the form of the SF-424B and SF-424D, which also require compliance with all general federal nondiscrimination requirements in the administration of the grant. - 18.
-Funding awarded under this grant must be used for the specific activities applied for under this PEI NOFO only.
-Funded applicants may not co-mingle funds to support other FHIP grant activities.
+HUD accepts these assurances in the form of the SF-424B and SF-424D, which also require compliance with all general federal nondiscrimination requirements in the administration of the grant.